-This is the second post of a series of posts in which I discuss how to use the business model protototyping approach to professional service firms.
-You can find a list of all posts in the series here.
+In this post, I discuss how to use the business model prototyping approach to professional service firms.
+You can find a list of all posts in the series Make Your PSF Grow.

 Today I would like to move on to a generic blueprint for the transaction model of professional service firms.

 The main questions a transaction model should answer are:

 What products and artifacts do you exchange via the channels of the value network?

 How often are these transactions performed?

 What benefits (e.g. revenue) and cost (e.g. cost for external suppliers, internal effort) are associated with these transactions?